Know The Difference Between Digital Signature and Digital Certificate

 There are two primary techniques used to perform a digital signature:

 - DSS uses the SHA-1 algorithm in order to compute the message digest against the original, utilizing the message digest in the generation of the digital signature.
 This is done by using the Digital Signature Algorithm (DSA), which is, in turn, based on asymmetric key cryptography.
-This process does not provide encryption of message.
+This process does not provide encryption of messages.

 - Digital Signature can also be performed using the RSA algorithm.
 This method is used when the message needs to be encrypted as well.